 SegmentStream does not store any customer data on its own servers.
 Instead, all the data is collected and stored in the client’s own Google BigQuery data warehouse.

-In order to build AI-driven multi-touch attribution, unsampled website behavioural events should be collected first.
+We use machine learning to evaluate the incremental impact of each visit based on website visitor behaviour data, even if a final conversion can not be observed.
+In order to build a machine learning model, unsampled website behavioural events should be collected first.
 As Szallas already had Google Analytics 360 that supports native raw data export to Google BigQuery, there was no need for any additional implementation — SegmentStream simply connected to the raw GA360 data in Szallas’s BigQuery.

 After that, Szallas marketers easily authenticated all additional marketing data sources in the SegmentStream admin panel to automatically import information about clicks, impressions and cost across all advertising platforms.
 The entire setup process didn’t take more than 30 minutes for the Szallas team.

 SegmentStream admin panel with connected data sources